Marie Denis: Biography

 She played an active role in what has been called the second wave of feminism in Belgium.
 In 1972, she created Le Petit Livre Rouge des Femmes with Jeanne Vercheval and Suzanne Van Rokeghem.
 She was one of the founders of the Maison des Femmes in Brussels and one of the initiators of the Women's Days (organized in Brussels, on November 11, 1972 and the following years).
 Co-founder of the magazine Voyelles, she was part of the editorial board of Cahiers du Grif.
 Until the 2000s, she was also a member of the redaction committee of La Revue nouvelle.

-After ten years of intense activism, Marie Denis published Dis Marie, c'était comment rue du Méridien 79? in 1980 and Le Retour des choses in 1985, then Le Féminisme est dans la rue with Suzanne Van Rokeghem in 1992.
+After ten years of intense activism, Marie Denis published Dis Marie, c'était comment rue du Méridien 79? in 1980 and Retour des choses in 1985, then Le Féminisme est dans la rue with Suzanne Van Rokeghem in 1992.
 She has also given numerous conferences in Belgium, Quebec, etc. She has worked on Simone de Beauvoir, Suzanne Lilar and Luce Irigaray.

 In 1995, several of her articles from La Revue Nouvelle were included in a collection, La Rose des Vents, the title of the section where they had appeared.
 The choice is made by her of her articles more literary than militant, devoted to life as it comes.

 In 1998, she received the Félix Denayer prize for her body of work and the Scriptores Christiani prize for Célébration des grands-mères, published in 1969 and reissued in 1997.

 Her granddaughters Catherine and Éléonore Meeùs wrote with Stéphanie Van Vyve a play, Des jours trop longs, inspired by the eponymous novel and created, in a staging by Cécile Van Snick, by Éléonore Meeùs and Stéphanie Van Vyve at the Festival de Spa on August 10, 2012.